aokdata/Land_Cover_Classification/README.md

 There are about 2,500 images per class.

 ## Modeling and Evaluation
 I used a variety of Convolutional Neural Networks to classify the image data.
-Compared to my Baseline Model's performance of 74.1% Test accuracy, my final model was Model 16 with a 91.46% Test accuracy.
+Compared to my Baseline Model's performance of 74.1% Test accuracy, my final model was Model 16 (a Fine Tuned VGG16 Model with additonal Dense and Dropout Layers) with a 91.46% Test accuracy.

 **Structure of Final Model (Model 16)- a fine-tuned VGG16 model using augmented training data.**
 <img width="598" alt="FinalModelArch" src="https://user-images.githubusercontent.com/120589094/233229580-c0aa8d6f-4637-4bc0-a510-bced8f1411e7.png">